 Why Do These Problems Occur?

 For most men, when they become sexually aroused, blood fills the penis and the muscles, hormones, and nerves act in combination to make an erection.
-When this process is interrupted, ED is said to have occurred.
+When this process is interrupted, erectile dysfunction is said to have occurred.

 Some men only experience ED only occasionally.
 Others experience these interruptions often and find that it interferes with their sex life as well as the overall quality of their lives.